Ready to learn about Agile velocity charts and understand how to use them?

-Keep track of all your Agile and Scrum projects with a variety of reports.
-Here’s a closer look at these reports and what they track:
+Keep track of your team’s performance across multiple sprints and projects with a variety of accurate Reports.
+Here’s a closer look at some of ClickUp’s key reports and what they track:

 This report highlights:

-- Comments added – The number of comments added to tasks
+- Comments added: number of comments added to tasks

-- Completed – The number of tasks completed and closed
+- Completed: number of tasks completed and closed

-- Worked on – The number of tasks that a user has been a part of
+- Worked on: number of tasks that a user has been a part of

-- Total – The sum of all of the numbers from each column
+- Total: sum of all of the numbers from each column

 This report reveals which team members have unfinished or ‘work in progress’ tasks.
 It helps you identify which team member needs to step up their efforts.